Azure/azure-powershell/src/Compute/Compute/help/Set-AzVM.md

 # Set-AzVM

 ## SYNOPSIS
-This cmdlet can used to do the followings: reapply or redeploy a virtual machine, mark a virtual machine as generalized, simulate eviction to a spot virtual machine.
+This cmdlet can be used to do the followings: reapply or redeploy a virtual machine, mark a virtual machine as generalized, simulate eviction to a spot virtual machine.

 ## SYNTAX